rekmus/silgy/README.md

 Your app logic is in [silgy_app.cpp](https://github.com/silgy/silgy/blob/master/src/silgy_app.cpp) and **app_process_req()** is your main, called with every browser request.
 After downloading Silgy, there's a third version of [Hello World](https://github.com/silgy/silgy/blob/master/README.md#hello-world) there to help you get on.

 ## Static Resources
-Static resources are simply the files you want to serve from disk, as opposed to dynamic content that is generated in your code.
+Static resources are simply any content that you rarely change and keep as ordinary disk files, as opposed to dynamic content that is generated in your code, as a unique response to user request.
+In this regard, Silgy is like any other web server (except it's extremely fast).
 Statics usually include pictures, css, robots.txt etc.

 Static resources are read into memory on startup from **res** directory.
 Static resources you want to serve minified (CSS and JS), are read into memory and minified on startup from **resmin** directory.